-The Designated Safeguarding Lead (DSL) at Budmouth Academy is Phil Midworth.
+The Designated Safeguarding Lead (DSL) at Budmouth Academy is Pete Pring.
 The DSL has a responsibility for child protection and the welfare and wellbeing of young people.
-If you have any worries or concerns about any of our students please contact the DSL or the Deputy DSL’s (HoS & PSL), on 01305 830500 or pmidworth@budmouth-aspirations.org .
+If you have any worries or concerns about any of our students please contact the DSL or the Deputy DSL’s (HoS & PSL), on 01305 830500 or ppring@budmouth-aspirations.org .

 Budmouth Academy recognises that the welfare of the child is paramount and takes seriously its responsibility to safeguard and promote the welfare of the young people in its care. the Board of Directors, staff and volunteers at Budmouth Academy understand the importance of working in partnership with children, their parents/carers and other agencies in order to promote children’s welfare.